-I recently stumbled across a wonderful article about Heuristic Play… simply put, “the activity of babies and children as they play with and explore the properties of objects” (Little Acorns To Mighty Oaks, 2011).
+Recently, I stumbled across a wonderful article about Heuristic Play… simply put, “the activity of babies and children as they play with and explore the properties of objects” (Little Acorns To Mighty Oaks, 2011).

 My excitement bubbled over as I read about assembling a “treasure basket” for an infant.
-The basket would contain a collection of “natural” materials and objects such as; an egg carton, notebook, fabric, rock, whisk, bells, etc.
+The basket would contain a collection of “natural” materials and objects such as an egg carton, notebook, fabric, rock, whisk, bells, etc.

-Make a treasure basket for your infant and encourage heuristic play! #baby #play Click To TweetThis isn’t something new to me… I have used natural items in my child care playrooms for almost two decades, but I had never thought of utilizing items like this with an infant!
+This isn’t something new to me… I have used natural items in my childcare playrooms for almost two decades, but I had never thought of utilizing such items with an infant!
 I could immediately see the cognitive potential of such an activity!

 Little Acorns To Mighty Oaks (2011).
 Heuristic Play Part I: Treasure Baskets.
 Retrieved May 22, 2012 from: http://www.littleacornstomightyoaks.co.uk/Articles/Treasure_basket.